vphantom/vof/binary.md

 Note that field numbers and names should remain reserved forever when they are deprecated to avoid version conflicts in your schemas.

+### Series

+List of Struct where all the same fields are defined (typical in time series data, product price lists, etc.)  Following the control character is an `Int` specifying how many header control bytes there are, followed by as many such bytes as specified.
+Each value of each Struct is then added.

+For example, a list of 3 objects each with fields 0,1,2 could be: 251, 1, 135, 3, 1, 1, 1, 2, 2, 2, 3, 3, 3

 ## DATA TYPES

 These higher-level types are standard (to be preferred to alternatives) but optional (implemented as needed).
 They are not distinguished explicitly on the wire: applications agree out-of-band about when to use what, much like Protobuf, Thrift, etc.  Encoders _may_ elect to tag values in situations where the encoded data must be decoded without a schema, but it is not the primary goal of this format.
 (Our JSON encoding is much more self-describing in that regard.)